Canvas Upgrades

 When I ordered the new dodger I requested several modifications to the existing one and the canvas shop recommended some more.
 In the picture on the right the clear vinyl panes are covered by a removable panel.
 This was done at the recommendation of the shop as it provides protection for the vinyl, extending its life, and also provides shade for the companionway.

 In the picture on the left I have removed the cover to expose the clear vinyl windows.
 One of the major differences from the old dodger is the size of the center window panel.
 This openning panel was much larger on the original.
 The zippers for that panel provided the opening for the traveller control lines.
-This not a bad idea, but it made it somewhat difficult to roll up and secure that large opening panel.
+This was not a bad idea, but it made it somewhat difficult to roll up and secure that large opening panel.

 It will be a lot easier open and close the new panel.